Advantages of quantum communication revealed by the reexamination of hyperbit theory limitations: Paw owski--Winter protocol

 \section{Paw\l owski--Winter protocol}

-Paw\l owski and Winter in the Ref.\cite{Pawlowski2012} wrote the following operational procedure \begin{procedurelist}{PW Protocol} \item Alice and Bob copy and share random bit with vanishing expectation value; \item Alice receive the input string $\vec{a}$ and select the measurement $x_{\vec{a}}$ and sends to Bob the hyperbit $A\vec{x}_{\vec{a},A}$; \item Bob receives the input bitstring $\vec{b}$ and then measures and computes the expectation value on the hyperbit with $\vec{\tilde{y}}_{\perp,\vec{b},A}$; \item the expectation value $\langle B(\vec{a},\vec{b},A,\vec{x}_{\vec{a}})\rangle_\mathcal{H}$ can be obtained by the following post-processing: \begin{itemize} \item [4.1] with probability $|c(\Vec{b},A)|$ Bob discards his outcome and outputs $\mathrm{sign}(c(\vec{b},A))$; \item [4.2] thus, with probability $1-|c(\Vec{b},A)|$ he tosses a coin with probability $q$ to obtain head and probability $1-q$ to obtain tail; \item [4.3] if the outcome of the coin is head, then Bob flips his outcomes otherwise, with tail, his outcome remains invariant. \end{itemize} \end{procedurelist}
+Paw\l owski and Winter in Ref. \cite{Pawlowski2012} formulate the following operational procedure in hyperbit theory $\mathcal{H}$ intending to demonstrate its equivalence to the shared entanglement scenario in the quantum theory $\mathcal{Q}$. \begin{procedurelist}{PW Protocol} \item Alice and Bob copy and share a random bit $r$ with vanishing expectation value. \item Alice receives the input string $\vec{a}$ and selects the measurement $x_{\vec{a}}$ and sends to Bob the hyperbit multiplied by $r$, that is $\vec{x}_{\vec{a},r}=r\vec{x}_{\vec{a}}$. \item Bob receives the input bitstring $\vec{b}$ and then measures and computes the expectation value on the hyperbit with $\vec{\tilde{y}}_{\perp,\vec{b},r}$. \item The expectation value $\langle B(\vec{a},\vec{b},r,\vec{x}_{\vec{a}})\rangle_\mathcal{H}$ can be obtained by the following postprocessing: \begin{itemize} \item [4.1] With probability $|c(\vec{b},r)|=|y|$, as in Eq. \eqref{eq:xyz}, Bob discards his outcome and outputs $\mathrm{sign}(c(\vec{b},r))$. \item [4.2] With probability $1-|c(\Vec{b},r)|$ he tosses a coin that has probability $q$ for the outcome ``head" and probability $1-q$ for the outcome ``tail." \item [4.3] If the outcome of the coin is ``head", then Bob flips his outcome; otherwise, with ``tail", his outcome remains invariant. \end{itemize} \end{procedurelist}